 Missing in that chronological list is perhaps (- perhaps) the most furiously fought election in all of American history: 1968.
 The strange, almost apocalyptic, fervour of those times can be sampled in Norman Mailer’s Miami and the Siege of Chicago, Lewis Chester’s An American Melodrama and Jules Witcover’s 85 Days: The Last Campaign of Robert Kennedy; although Vincent Bugliosi’s Helter Skelter: An Investigation Into Motive, or Hunter S. Thompson’s The Great Shark Hunt: Strange Tales From a Strange Time, or Tom Wolfe’s The Electric Kool-Aid Acid Test, perhaps tell the whole weird story of American in the 1960s as well, if not better.

 While not explicitly about ‘politics’, these books are still extremely political in their situating of individual lives in their times; posing serious -albeit, perhaps, unanswerable – questions about personal and social freedoms and responsibilities.
 That, in a sense, was also De Tocqueville’s terrain in the 1830s, and the work of Christopher Lasch – such as his The Revolt of the Elites and the Betrayal of Democracy (1995) – offers an illuminating way to think about how responses to the same issues have evolved with, and reacted against, the struggles of the 1960s.
 The political context can be briefly sampled in Iwan W. Morgan’s Beyond the Liberal Consensus: A Political History of the United States Since 1965.

-The books listed here can all be borrowed from the Information and Research department.
-Contact them on 0113 37 87018 for more details.
+The books listed here can all be borrowed from the Local and Family History department.
+Contact them on 0113 37 86982 for more details.